mirandaklein/neighborhood-maps/README.md

 1. Visit https://github.com/mirandaklein/neighborhood-maps
 2. Clone repository
 3. Open terminal and cd into repository
+4. Install node modules with the command `npm install`
-4. Use the command `npm run start` to launch the application
+5. Use the command `npm run start` to launch the application

 ___
 ## Dependencies